 What is the first thing that comes to your mind when you are given a task to write a research paper?
-Surely you immediately remember the main parts of any writing such as introduction, the body part, and the conclusion.
+Surely, you immediately remember the main parts of any writing such as introduction, the body part, and the conclusion.
 Of course, your research paper must be as informative and exciting as possible.
 You will probably spend several hours, days or even weeks choosing the most appropriate and effective research methods to include them in your writing.
-You are also unlikely to avoid the thoughtful and time-consuming analysis of all selected useful information sources and references.
-However, paying such close attention to the main content of the research paper, students often forget about one of its most important component - the title page for a research paper.
-But this is quite an essential part of your work since it will be the first of what your audience (the reader) will see.
-And, based on this page, in particular, a reader will decide whether your work is worth reading and studying in detail.
-Therefore, we suggest you explore (or recall) the features of the title page for the research paper, and also define its different formats, just as the mandatory requirements and peculiarities for each of them.
+You are also unlikely to avoid the thoughtful and time-consuming analysis of all the useful sources and references.
+However, paying such close attention to the main content of the research paper can lead to students forgetting something.
+The title page for a research paper is one of the most crucial issues.
+It is an essential part of your work since it will be the first of what your audience (the reader) will see.
+And, based on this page in particular, a reader will decide whether your work is worth reading and studying in detail.
+Therefore, we suggest you explore (or recall) the features of the title page for the research paper, and also define its different formats, as well as the mandatory requirements and peculiarities for each of them.

 Being processed correctly, any title page of your research paper is a confident step to the highest grades and successful results.
 This part of your writing contains necessary information about your work, such as:

-Believe it or not, in fact, a refined title page is not as unreachable as it might seem.
-Thus, you wouldn't mistake, if you follow our simple instructions on how to prepare a perfect title page for a research paper.
-Apa format, as a rule, consists of the following parts:
+A refined title page is not as unreachable as it might seem.
+You'll get on the winning side if you follow our simple instructions on how to prepare a perfect title page for a research paper.
+APA format, as a rule, consists of the following parts:

 Running head is the header that should be used on each page of your writing.
-Here you are to formulate a short version of the main title (up to 50 characters) and make it left justified.
-Dealing with a page number keep in mind that it should be separated from the running head and be indicated throughout the whole paper on the right side of the page.
+Here you are to formulate a short version of the main title (up to 50 characters) and make it aligned left.
+Dealing with a page number, keep in mind that it should be separated from the running head and be indicated throughout the whole paper on the right side of the page.

 Running head: KATRINA'S ECONOMIC IMPACT (+ the page number on the right side of a page)